 Q. What equipment will my son need and how much should I expect to pay for it and where is the best place to purchase it?

 A. The following is required: Game Day Jerseys (Home/Away) and they are NOT included in the registration fee and must be picked up at the Raptors official vendor which is Eastbay.
 They will need practice jersey, matte black helmet, mouth guard, shoulder pads, black football pants with pads.
 It is not mandatory that they have cleats however; they are a good idea when playing on grass.
 Depending on the equipment purchased, equipment costs can be anywhere from $130.00 to $300.00+ (depending on brand and quality of equipment).
 It is very important that your son not play with a helmet that is more than 2 years old or has been refurbished.

 Q. What kind of helmets do you offer and where can I get them?

-A. NEW in 2018, the Raptors will offer Riddell, Xenith and Schutt helmets.
+A. In 2019, the Raptors will offer Riddell, Xenith and Schutt helmets (subject to change).
 The Raptors Football board has worked hard this year and worked out an exclusive deal for our club.
 Schutt helmets are still offered through Eastbay.
 Riddell and Xenith are offered through their respective brands, and all three will be at our Spring and Summer fittings.
 To order go to the home football page and on the left side look for each brands tab (i.e. "Xenith Helmets", "Riddell Helmets").
 Once you click on that respective brands tab it will take you directly to the Raptors store where you can purchase that brand of helmet.
 Schutt helmets will be under the tab that says "Eastbay Football Gear."

 Q. When and where are the equipment fittings, and what should I expect at these?